komorin0521/darknet_server/ReadMe.md

         }
         ```

+        If you want to change the threshold, please request like following

+        `curl -F file=@./data/person.jpg -F thresh=0.850 http://localhost:8080/detect`

     - Getting image

         `$ curl -XPOST -F file=@/home/omori/darknet/data/person.jpg http://localhost:8080/get_predict_image > predictions.jpg`

+        If you want to change the threshold, please request like following

+        `curl -F file=@./data/person.jpg -F thresh=0.850 http://localhost:8080/get_predict_image > predictions.jpg`

 # More information
 If you want more information about scripts, please show the help as following.

 `$ python server.py -h`

+# Contacts
+If you have any questions, please send me an email or pull request.

+email: yu.omori0521@gmail.com